 To protect against emerging risk and persistent hackers, you need to continuously and automatically monitor endpoints for vulnerabilities.
 These vulnerabilities include examples such as out-of-date software, unpatched systems, malicious traffic, compromised systems, stolen credentials, and more.
 And you need to do it without drowning in a sea of alerts.

 One way to do this is to use Bitsight for Security Performance Management (SPM).
 With SPM, you can continuously monitor your expanding digital environment – on-premises and across business units, remote locations, and the cloud – from a centralized dashboard.
 When a new security flaw is discovered, you’ll receive alerts in near-real-time, for rapid, proactive remediation.
 No monitoring logs or jumping between separate monitoring tools; Bitsight presents findings in a single, intuitive dashboard.

 With the insights that Bitsight brings, you can also prioritize control improvements.
 For instance, Control Insights, which is built into SPM, continuously assesses the effectiveness of every security control across your extended enterprise, identifies the root cause of security gaps, and automatically suggests how to remediate them.

 It’s not just about you; critical vendors are also subject to endpoint security issues that could increase the vulnerability of your organization and data.
 According to the 2022 Verizon Data Breach Investigations Report, 62% of network intrusions originated with an organization's partner.

-You can also share BitSight’s insights with your vendors so they can identify security weaknesses and take steps to improve their security performance.
+You can also share Bitsight’s insights with your vendors so they can identify security weaknesses and take steps to improve their cybersecurity program performance.

 3. Understand and prevent risky user behavior